galanonym/.vim/readme.md

     # - find prev word that is same as word on cursor (fast search)
     /<Up> or /<Down> - scroll through search history

-Patterns in search

-    (search) \c - Ignore case sensivity in search pattern (search) \C - Force case sensivity to search pattern

-    (search) \v - Mode where only underscore, letters and digits are not escapable characters /\v\:([0-9a-zA-z]{3}) - Search string starting with :, that has digits or letters in it with length 3

 Undo/Repeat